DARE Minor 2017-18

-The courses that must be followed during the minor depend on the background of the student.
+The courses that must be followed during the minor depending on the background of the student.
 There are two student groups, one for LR/3ME/BK students, and one for non LR/3ME/BK students as seen below (click on the image for higher resolution).

 General learning goals

 - Design, develop, improve, test and produce/build parts of a new experimental rocket